diskoverdata/diskover-docs/source_files/time_zone_settings.md

 ## Setting Time Zones
 ___

+### OS Date/Time

+It is important that all hosts running Elasticsearch, Diskover, Diskover-web, etc. have their OS date/time configured correctly and NTP (network time protocol) set up to ensure times are set correct.
+Please check your OS time is set up correctly after install.

+### Time Zone Settings for Diskover

 Diskover can be configured for local time zones, since Diskover is a distributed, scale out architecture, the time zone will need to be configured for each distributed component.

 Use the official **TZ database name** options for Diskover that can be found here: